ALEX SANTANA

 Interview with Tiempo de Zafra “On Excess and Things That Could Always Be More,” Precog Magazine, Issue 6, Print, Fall 2021

-︎︎”Shellyne Rodriguez and Danielle de Jesus: Siempre en la calle [Review],” The Latinx Project NYU, December 2021
+︎︎”Shellyne Rodriguez and Danielle de Jesus: Siempre en la calle [Review],” Intervenxions The Latinx Project, December 2021

 “Soberanía visual indígena: por todas las memorias que aún han sido grabadas,” en colaboración con Lorena Cruz Santiago, Terremoto Magazine, Issue 21, Print, August 2021